tianrui-qi/ADMM-for-SVM/README.md

 # Alternating Direction Method of Multipliers (ADMM) for Support Vector Machine (SVM)

-Detailed instruction, derivation, and experiment results are available at [Craft](https://www.craft.do/s/AKezsU0fzSrgtU).
+Detailed instruction about ADMM and augmented Lagrangian method (ALM), derivation of ADMM for SVM, and experiment results are available at [Craft](https://www.craft.do/s/AKezsU0fzSrgtU).

 ## Reference